 The cheaper and sweeter, the better.
 That’s what I thought.

 Little did I know that I would visit Hambledon Vineyard again, some fifteen years later.
 Now a partner of an Australian law firm, a father, and visiting, overseas wine journalist.
 Notebook in hand.
 Nose and pen primed.
 Having travelled 10,500 miles to learn more about this English Sparkling Wine revolution.
 A revolution that I keep hearing about from the sun-kissed shores of Australia.

 Much has changed.
 Much hasn’t.

 The lovely red brick Mill Down House is still there.
 Now with an amazing prestige car parked outside (well-heeled visitors, I think).
-The vineyards under vine have grown, previously 4 acres, now over 200 acres.
-The operation, on a scale and level of gravity-fed sophistication that I doubt Ian Kellett and associates, Hambledon’s owners could dare dream of 19 years ago when they acquired a neglected Hambledon Vineyard.
+The vineyards under vine have grown, previously four acres, now over 200 acres.
+The operation is on a scale and level of gravity-fed sophistication that I doubt Ian Kellett and associates, Hambledon’s owners could dare dream of 19 years ago when they acquired a neglected Hambledon Vineyard.

-And it’s exciting times ahead for Hambledon Vineyard.
-As you pull up and park under the sparse Autumn trees that cloak the winery’s carpark, leaves peppering the ground in reds and browns.
-You are confronted by an enormous white hole at the top of the vineyard’s driveway.
+And it’s exciting times ahead for Hambledon.
+As you pull up and park under the sparse autumn trees that cloak the winery’s carpark, leaves peppering the ground in reds and browns, you are confronted by an enormous white hole at the top of the vineyard’s driveway.
 It’s the new Hambledon caves being etched into the chalk hills that will be used for lees ageing and storage.
 On top will sit a brand new tasting room and visitor centre overlooking the vineyards.
 Sure signs of a noteworthy, new chapter in Hambledon’s 66 year history.